-This was a great book for learning about aging and keeping your body within a health span for longer before progressing into an inevitable disease span later in life.
+This was a great book for learning about ageing and keeping your body within a health span for longer before progressing into an inevitable disease span later in life.

-The ends of your chromosomes have something called telomeres, which are like the aglet’s on the ends of your shoelaces.
-During your lifetime, the number of base pairs found in these telomeres wear down as your cells age (through mitosis).
+The ends of your chromosomes have something called telomeres, which are like the aglets on the ends of your shoelaces.
+During your lifetime, the number of base pairs found in these telomeres wears down as your cells age (through mitosis).
 The shortening of these telomeres is what drives you from your “healthy span” into your “disease span”

 - Negative effectors like stress, toxins and processed food can shorten telomeres.

-- Positive effectors like developing a challenge response to stress, eating healthy (non processed and organic) foods and exercise can reduce telomeres shortening and even lengthen them.
+- Positive effectors like developing a challenge response to stress, eating healthy (non processed and organic) foods and exercise can reduce telomeres shortening and preserve the existing length of them.